snastase/snastase.github.io/_pages/talks.md

 ---
 ## Invited talks

-**Nastase, S. A.** (2023, June). *Learning a shared linguistic space for transmitting our thoughts to others*.
-Talk presented at the annual meeting of the International Multisensory Research Forum (IMRF), University of Louvain, Brussels, Belgium.

 **Nastase, S. A.** (2023, March). *Learning a shared linguistic space for transmitting our thoughts to others*.
-Invited talk at the Department of Psychology at the University of Pennsylvania, Philadelphia, PA.
+Invited talk at the Department of Psychology at the University of Pennsylvania, Philadelphia, PA. [`slides`](https://docs.google.com/presentation/d/1eqwbq-6LXI7MdAYizQyBnNe9ocr9I3dYZnF7tHb_4is/edit?usp=sharing)

 **Nastase, S. A.** (2022, December). *Putting peer review in the public record*.
 Invited talk at the European Society for Magnetic Resonance in Medicine and Biology (ESMRMB) "MRI Together" workshop. [`slides`](https://docs.google.com/presentation/d/14zpN4A3_j33ClAZzwqQ0Rs3RCZ_i_eEpi7ScBgsv3_k/edit?usp=sharing)